message2prateek/playwright-capabilities-demo/README.md

-# Calability demo for Playwright
+# Playwright Capabilities Demo 🎭

 ## How to run the tests